svict4/canberra-business-ninja/README.md

 ## Data Sets and Methodology

-We take a noramlised average of age, income and public art displays against each suburb in Canebrra.
+We take a normalised average of age, income and public art displays against each suburb in Canebrra.
 This is done by taking the min and max then noramlise to output a score between 0 and 1 that determins the colouring for each suburb.

 Please see the Govhack Project page for more information.